 - Collect information and statistics to show how the policy will meet the goals and address the identified problem.

 - Identify who will be expected to follow the policy and how to educate them once it passes.

 Has this or a similar policy been implemented elsewhere?

 - Consider whether other similar efforts have been successful.
 If not, why not?

-- Note what factors might not be the same for your location (for example, state or local laws, stakeholders, community needs, etc.)
+- Note what factors might differ for your location (for example, state or local laws, stakeholders, community needs, etc.)